Indigenous Peoples' Rights Act of 1997: Women, children, and youth

 The law also emphasizes that these rights are also to be afforded to indigenous women and children.
 The provisions should not result in "the diminution of rights and privileges already recognized and afforded to these groups under existing laws of general application."
 The government through NCIP must provide support to organizations which are geared towards empowering women and the youth to involve themselves in community/nation building.

 In accordance to the customary laws of each tribe, the government must provide mechanisms that facilitate deeper understanding of indigenous culture for women and youth while their human dignity.
 The law ensures the full realization of women's and youth rights but requires all mechanisms and programs to be culturally sensitive and relevant to the ICCs/IPs needs.

 An example of the programs geared towards the execution of this particular provision in the IPRA is the culturally sensitive day-care program for both IP children and their mothers which NCIP mentions in its first administrative order.

 Cultural integrity

-Attempts to implement these rights regarding cultural integrity are most recently captured by the celebration of National Indigenous People's Month on October to November 2014.
-This was said to be the biggest gathering of Philippine indigenous peoples by far.
-Headed by the chairman of the National Commission for Culture and the Arts (NCCA), Felipe M. De Leon, Jr., showcased were the traditional cuisines, rituals, musical performances and other elements of culture.
-This gave way for indigenous peoples to interact and learn from one another's culture.
-It was held in three different venues, from Oct 22 to 23 at the Baguio Convention Center in Baguio City in Luzon in expected attendees were from groups: Gaddang, Isinay, Tinggian, Itneg, Ibanag, Yogad, Itawit, Malaweg, Kasiguran, Ivatan, Itbayat, Bugkalot, Isnag, Kalinga, Ifugao, Ibaloy, Kankanaey, Balangao, Bontok, Applai, Ilocano, Bolinao, Pangasinan, Tagalog, Sambal, Pampangan, Ayta, Agta, Mangyan, Palawani, Molbog, Jama Mapun, Tagbanua, Pala'wan, Agutaynen, Bicolano, Batak and Cuyunon; from Nov 6 to 7 in Zamboanga City in Mindanao aimed to highlight the groups: Yakan, Subanen, Manobo, Higaonon, Bagobo, Mandaya, Mansaka, B'laan, Sangir, Ata Manobo, T'boli, Teduray, Arumanen, Mamanwa, Maranao, Magindanao, Iranun and Tausug and from Nov 10 to 11 in Bacolod City, Negros Occidental in Visayas for the groups: Ati, Panay Bukidnon, Waray, Abaknon, Hiligaynon and Cebuano.
-It was organized by the Subcommission of Cultural Communities and Traditional Arts, a subcommission of the NCCA, along with the local governments, government agencies, nongovernmental organizations and private companies with the theme of "Katutubong Filipino para sa Kalikasan at Kapayapaan" ["Native Filipinos for Nature and Peace"].
+Through the NCIP, the state is required to protect the Indigenous cultural integrity, cultures, traditions and institutions of ICCs/IPs.
+This recognises the right of ICCs/IPs to access and promote their cultures through the educational system and grants them ownership of the intellectual property rights associated with their cultural heritage, including certain rights to regulate its use.
+It also prohibits the destruction of culturally significant artifacts and the excavation of archeological sites without consent from the concerned community, and directs that funds allocated for archeological sites associated with ICCs/IPs be made available to the communities concerned.